-About WDAY TVWDAY-TV went on the air for the first time in 1953 as the second television station in North Dakota (after KCJB-TV, now KXMC-TV, in Minot), and the first in Fargo and the eastern part of the state.
-It was owned by a group of Fargo investors, the largest of which was Norman Black, owner and publisher of The Forum.
-Black bought the remaining shares in 1958.
+About WDAY TVWDAY-TV debuted in 1953 as North Dakota's second television station (after KCJB-TV, now KXMC-TV in Minot) and the first in Fargo and the eastern portion of the state.
+It was controlled by a group of Fargo investors, the most powerful of whom was Norman Black, the owner and publisher of The Forum.
+In 1958, Black purchased the remaining shares.

-WDAZ was established in 1967 and serves the northern part of the Fargo-Grand Forks market, while WDAY-TV serves the southern portion.
+WDAY-TV serves the southern section of the Fargo-Grand Forks market, while WDAZ serves the northern portion.